Connect With Us On Instagram

 If you believe that an area is likely to be beyond your tolerance for pain, look into using a tattoo numbing cream or spray.
 Ask your tattooist if they use (or could use) a numbing product.

 Most tattooists are fine with the use of numbing creams and sprays.
-As the customer will likely sit still, or more still, then they otherwise would throughout the tattoo session.
+Because the customer will likely sit still, or more still, than they otherwise would throughout the tattoo session.

-I’ve personally used a bunch of different numbing creams over the years and have found most of them to be very effective (some didn’t work).
-I recently tested one with Lidocaine 5%, Prilocaine 5% and Epinephrine 1% when I got the blackout sleeve on my right arm.
+I’ve personally used a bunch of different numbing creams over the years and I’ve found most of them to be very effective (some didn’t work).
+I recently tested one, when I got the blackout tattoo sleeve on my right arm.